 There are no specific dedicated funding programmes or set of measures aimed exclusively at raising awareness of the Natura 2000 network.
-However, circa €100,000 is spent annually on a range of initiatives promoting biodiversity awareness in schools and communities generally, although it is not possible to quantify how much of this is focussed directly on awareness of the Natura 2000 network.
+However, circa €100,000 is spent annually on a range of initiatives promoting biodiversity awareness in schools and communities generally, although it is not possible to quantify how much of this is focussed directly on awareness of the Natura network.

 Bodies such as Local Authorities, the Heritage Council, LAWPRO and environmental NGOs support and run a wide range of nature-related education and awareness raising programmes throughout the country.
-National and regional events such as the Young Scientist Exhibition, SeaFest and the National Ploughing Championships provide opportunities for communicating and raising awareness with members of the public.